MuckRock/documentcloud/docs/api/api.md

     will be added.
 - `PATCH /api/projects/<project_id>/documents/` - Bulk partial update documents
   in the project
-  - This endpoint will not create or delete any documents in the project.
-It will simply update the metadata for each document passed in.
-It expects every document in the list to already be included in the project.
+  - This endpoint will create or update any documents in the project.
+It will not delete any documents currently in the project.
 - `DELETE /api/projects/<project_id>/documents/` - Bulk remove documents from
   the project
   - You should specify which document IDs you want to delete using the